lemoncheesecake/lemoncheesecake/README.md

-  --failed              Filter on failed tests (report-only filter) --skipped             Filter on skipped tests (report-only filter) --enabled             Filter on enabled (non-disabled) tests --on-report ON_REPORT
+  --failed              Filter on failed tests (report-only filter) --skipped             Filter on skipped tests (report-only filter) --enabled             Filter on enabled (non-disabled) tests --from-report ON_REPORT
                         When enabled, the filtering is based on the given report
 [...]
 ```

-The `--on-report` argument is a special switch that tells lcc to use tests from the report rather than from the project to
+The `--from-report` argument is a special switch that tells lcc to use tests from the report rather than from the project to
 build the actual filter.
 A typical application of this functionality is to re-run failed tests from a previous report:
 ```
-$ lcc run --on-report report/ --failed
+$ lcc run --failed --from-report report/
 ```

 # Contact